 “A lively little being,” he commented quietly.
 I nodded.
 She was the wiggliest of all the babies I had carried.
 He took my pulse through my failed attempts at creating the proper shade of blue.
 No matter how I tried, I could not capture the hue I had seen in the museum.
 The paintings of the child’s land were not right without that blue.
 Evan moved a blue-coated canvas off the bed and set it next to three others, each wrong in a way that made my stomach curl.

 I frowned.
 “Can you get me more paint?”

 The question was nothing more than good manners.
 I couldn’t keep them here.
 I wasn’t sure why I believed this, but I did.
 I shrugged.
 Evan hurriedly added them to the basket of dirty laundry he was planning to take to the housekeeper.
-He left me alone with the blue failures, promising to send Sarah right along.
+He left me alone with the blue failures.

 “Evan’s waited for me longer than anyone else has.”
 The child picked up the nearest mistake.
 She squinted at it and for a breath it was the correct shade of blue.

 “How’d you do that?”
 I reached for the painting as the doorknob turned.

 “Hello, Caprice.”
 A nurse entered the room as the painting clattered to the ground outside of my reach.
 She bustled over and picked it up.

 “Interesting work,” she said, arranging the paintings across the top of my desk.
 “I’m sure they’ll spruce up the room.
 Just need to get some nails and a hammer.”
 The walls were already covered by my failed attempts to get the correct shades of red, orange and gold.

 “You are trying too hard,” the child told me, as my nurse started hanging the monochromatic canvases.
 “You have to relax and let it come to you.”
 The baby crimped the IV line and took my hands in her own.
 “Close your eyes and breathe with me.”